xplenty/xplenty-api-doc-v2/sections/delete-connection.md

 ### Description
 Delete an existing [connection](https://github.com/xplenty/xplenty-api-doc-v2/blob/master/resources/connection.md).

-Use this call when the connection is no longer needed.

 ### Notes
 Please note that deleting the connection will **invalidate all items referencing it**.